35 Reporting and writing research

 \(50\) \(7.48\) \(4.674\) \(0.661\) \(6.152\) to \(8.808\) \(11.316\) \(0.000\)

-Exercise 39.9 The aim of a student project was 'to determine if the proportion of males and females that use disposable cups on [the university] Campus is the same'.
-The two variables observed on each person in the study were whether or not the person used a disposable cup, and the sex of the person.
+Exercise 35.11 The aim of a student project was 'to determine if the proportion of males and females that use disposable cups on Campus is the same'.
+The two variables observed on each person in the study were (a) whether the person used a disposable cup, and (b) the sex of the person.
 In reporting the results in their Abstract, the students state:

 Based on the sample results, the \(95\)% confidence interval for the population mean number of disposable cups used by males and females is between \(0.690\) and \(1.625\).
 Meaning that the population mean is likely to fall between those two intervals.